Para acesso aos Produtos do MapBiomas Fogo (incluindo Relatório Anual, assets e toolkit) acesse esse LINK

 2.3.
 SAMPLE COLLECTION

 We created a spectral library based on the manual delineation of burned and unburned areas to be used as training samples.
 These samples were stratified by Landsat sensors (collected in different years) and by each biome.
-Training samples were collected from all 28 classification regions, ensuring that the different spectral characteristics present in each region were represented.
+The collection of training samples was carried out across all 28 classification regions, ensuring the representation of the distinct spectral characteristics present in each region.

 Thus, we obtained a sample set per sensor and for the 28 regions of Brazil, to be used for training the classification model.